SamuelRHirst/HiFi_Genome_Assembly_and_Annotation/Assembly_Walkthrough.md

 ##  Environment Setup: Miniconda is Your Best Friend

-Most of this pipeline is run on a supercomputer (HPC), and we highly recommend using **[Miniconda3](https://www.anaconda.com/docs/getting-started/miniconda/install)** to manage environments and tools.
+Most of this pipeline is run on a supercomputer (HPC; SLURM), and I highly recommend using **[Miniconda3](https://www.anaconda.com/docs/getting-started/miniconda/install)** to manage environments and tools.

 Why Miniconda?